 There is just one problem with curcumin: Humans are very bad at absorbing it.
 For any noticeable health benefits, it is essential to consume curcumin with an enhancer such as black pepper.
 Black pepper contains piperine, a substance that boosts curcumin absorption by a whopping 2,000 percent.54

 Add plenty of pepper to your turmeric-based curry.
-Or if you decide to supplement, eat some whole peppercorns at the same time.

 8. Green Tea